 - Phone charger

-You might have little or no time to pack this, so it’s a good idea to have it ready in a place to grab and go, if and when you need it.
+You might have little or no time to pack this.
+So it’s a good idea to have it ready where you can just grab it and go.

 During a Storm Safety Tips